Skip to content

 Wrapper w(x); // T 推导为 int&(不是 int!)

-Here, under forwarding reference rules, when the lvalue x is passed, T is deduced as int&.
-So the type of Wrapper w(x) is Wrapper<int&>, and the type of its member value_ is int&.
-This is likely not the desired behavior.
-The solution is to use std::remove_reference_t or a custom deduction guide to constrain the deduced result.
+Here, T&&, under forwarding reference rules, when an lvalue x is passed, T is deduced as int&.
+Therefore, the type of Wrapper w(x) is Wrapper<int&>, and its member value_ is of type int&.
+This might not be the behavior you want.
+The solution is to use std::remove_reference_t or custom deduction guides to constrain the deduction result.

-CTAD may behave differently with copy initialization (=) and direct initialization (()):
+CTAD behavior may differ between copy initialization (=) and direct initialization (()):

 cpp